premp1010/AMPL-Code-Assignment/README.md

 Run the Jupyter Notebook:
 Open LP.ipynb or the updated LP_modified.ipynb
 Execute each cell to define, solve, and visualize the LP model.

+Output:
+This plot shows the feasible region and optimal solution for a linear programming problem involving two plants.
+The shaded blue area represents all combinations of outputs from Plant 1 (x₁) and Plant 2 (x₂) that satisfy the constraints:

+x₁ ≤ 4 (green vertical line)

+x₂ ≤ 6 (blue horizontal line)

+3x₁ + 2x₂ ≤ 18 (orange sloped line)

+The red dot marks the optimal production point that maximizes the objective function 3x₁ + 5x₂, which lies at the intersection of x₂ = 6 and 3x₁ + 2x₂ = 18.